 Healing Mountain does not provide on-campus housing.
 The requirements for an on-campus housing fire log, fire safety report, and missing person notification policy are not applicable.
-There are, however, ample off campus housing as our Salt Lake and Orem campuses are located near University of Utah, UVU & BYU, respectively.
+There are, however, ample off campus housing as each of our campuses are located near prominent universities (UofU, UVU, BYU, and WSU).